YuanchunZ/project4/README.md

 Examples of selected datasets are shown below：A total of 16 categories of data sets were found.
 Data set files In the Data folder in tag you can see all the icon data sets.
 ![car-logo-data](https://github.com/YuanchunZ/project4/blob/main/IMG_3553.JPG)

 The extracted original features were put into the train_feature.npy file, and a total of 34 category features were trained.
 Features reduced to 2 dimensions were put into train_Feature_reduction2.npy, and features reduced to 3 dimensions were put into train_Feature_reduction3.npy.The code is get_feature.py.
+The visual analysis codes are plot2d.py and plot3d.py

 The feature is visualized to the coordinate axis.
 As shown in the following figure, a total of 34 different colors represent 34 categories：
 ![2-dimensions](https://github.com/YuanchunZ/project4/blob/main/IMG_3552.JPG)